Ismaïl Omar Guelleh: Closer relations with China

-Guelleh has exploited his country’s strategic position for years, marked by large infrastructure investments, especially in ports and logistics.
-Since 2013, Guelleh has pursued closer economic and political relations with China, which coincided with Beijing’s growing strategic interest in the Middle East and Africa through the launch of the Belt and Road Initiative that year.
+Guelleh has made use of his country's strategic position for years, marked by large infrastructure investments, especially in ports and logistics.
+Since 2013, Guelleh has pursued closer economic and political relations with China, which coincided with Beijing's growing strategic interest in the Middle East and Africa through the launch of the Belt and Road Initiative that year.

-The ensuing great power competition for the country has increased Djibouti’s scope for maneuver, but China’s influence has also grown over Djibouti, having established a naval base there in 2017 and triggering concerns among Djibouti’s traditional Western allies that Beijing’s authoritarian governance style is encouraging more autocratic behavior on Guelleh’s part as well.
+The ensuing great power competition for the country has increased Djibouti's scope for maneuver, but China's influence has also grown over Djibouti, having established a naval base there in 2017 and triggering concerns among Djibouti's traditional Western allies that Beijing's authoritarian governance style is encouraging more autocratic behavior on Guelleh's part as well.

-The influx of Chinese investments into the country has furthered Guelleh’s development plan based on the Singapore model.
-It is often understood as "as an authoritarian government delivering national prosperity through rigid planning and a singular focus on economic development at the expense of democracy, human rights, and basic freedoms."
-Guelleh has frequently made references to following Singapore’s path in official speeches, hoping to transform Djibouti into the "Singapore of Africa" by capitalizing on the Port of Djibouti’s growing role as a strategically located maritime trading hub.
+The influx of Chinese investments into the country has furthered Guelleh's development plan based on the Singapore model.
+It is often understood as "an authoritarian government delivering national prosperity through rigid planning and a singular focus on economic development at the expense of democracy, human rights, and basic freedoms."
+Guelleh has frequently made references to following Singapore's path in official speeches, hoping to transform Djibouti into the "Singapore of Africa" by capitalizing on the Port of Djibouti's growing role as a strategically located maritime trading hub.

-However, experts regard Djibouti’s continued government corruption and favoring of Chinese investors as a hindrance to that development strategy paying off.
+However, experts regard Djibouti's continued government corruption and favoring of Chinese investors as a hindrance to that development strategy paying off.
 For example, in 2012 the Djibouti government sold its Doraleh Container Terminal concession of the Port of Djibouti to a Chinese competitor of concession partner DP World, an UAE-based port operator.
-In February 2018, Ismaïl Guelleh revoked DP World’s concession by presidential decree, transferring its assets to a state-run company.
-Using Chinese funding, that same year Djibouti also opened a long-term project to build what is projected to be Africa’s greatest free trade zone.
+In February 2018, Ismaïl Guelleh revoked DP World's concession by presidential decree, transferring its assets to a state-run company.
+Using Chinese funding, that same year Djibouti also opened a long-term project to build what is projected to be Africa's greatest free trade zone.

-In 2020, the London Court of International Arbitration ruled Djibouti’s expropriation illegal and ordered the original concession rights are to be restored.
+In 2020, the London Court of International Arbitration ruled Djibouti's expropriation illegal and ordered the original concession rights are to be restored.
 The Court had previously ordered the country to pay $533 million in compensation to the DP World company.
-Djibouti rejected the Court’s ruling and handed a quarter of the port's stake to China Merchants Ports Holdings.
+Djibouti rejected the Court's ruling and handed a quarter of the port's stake to China Merchants Ports Holdings.